Please note: This payment service is not yet available everywhere. We will contact you once it becomes available for your property.

-As soon as a guest makes a booking, you’ll receive a virtual credit card from an external payment provider along with the booking details.
+When a guest makes a booking and is being charged on your behalf, you’ll receive a virtual credit card from an external payment provider along with the booking details.
 This card gives you access to the exact amount and you can charge the card according to the ‘charge date’.

 ‘Paid online’ will show in the ‘Status’ column on the extranet’s ‘Reservations’ page, showing that the guest has been charged on your behalf.